Trinity Episcopal Church (Caro, Michigan): History

 The Trinity Episcopal Church congregation was organized in 1871.
 The congregation held services intermittently, and it was not until 1877 that they were organized and had regular services and a pastor.
 The congregation began planning to build this church in 1880.
 Construction began in 1881, and the church was completed before Christmas.
 The church thrived for many years, but in the 1920s the Episcopal congregation dwindled, and the church disbanded in 1929.
 The building was sold in 1934 to the Church of the Nazarene, which had been founded in 1916.
 This congregation occupied the church until 1974, when they constructed a new church.

-The village or Caro planned to demolish the church.
+The village of Caro planned to demolish the church.
 However, preservationists saved the church from demolition.
 The building was later acquired by the City of Caro and as of 2017 was used by the Thumb Area Center for the Arts.
 The building was in need of repair, and its future is uncertain.